giachello/mlgw/README.md

 Add the devices in the same order as the devices in the MLGW/BLGW configuration.
 The MLGW setup page is found in Setup -> Programming -> Devices -> MasterLink products.
 Each device must have a unique MLN and must be assigned using the buttons under _MasterLink products assignment_ further down on the same page.

 If you don't set a MLN (masterlink node number) for the devices, they need to be defined in the same order as the MLGW configuration, and MLNs will be assigned sequentially, starting from 1 for the first one.
-For example the devices above, correspond to this configuration in the MLGW:
+For example, the yaml configuration above, correspond to the MLGW configuration in the picture above.

-If you need to set specific MLNs then you can change the devices section to something like this:
+If you want to set specific MLNs then you can change the devices section to something like this.
+Note that if you give wrong MLNs the plugin won't work or might operate the wrong device.

 ```
   devices: